zar67/cgd-devlog/_posts/2021-10-26-first-play-test.md

 ---
 layout: post
-title: "First Play Test"
+title: "Game Jam One - First Play Test"
-date: 2021-10-20 18:00:00 +0100
+date: 2021-10-26 18:00:00 +0100
 tags: jam-one assassins-creed play-test
 ---

-In the start of the second week I implemented a wall jump where the player can slide down and jump off the wall.
-To do this I have a boolean value called m_canGrabWall which determines if the player is close enough to a wall to 'grab', this is calculated by an OverlapCircle check with a transform placed at the front of the player.
-If a player can grab a wall and is moving into the wall they will 'grab' it, sliding down the wall at a reduced fall speed.
-When grabbing a wall the player can use the jump key to launch off the wall away from it, this temporarily removes control from the player to make sure they get far enough away from the wall before control is regained.

-{% highlight c# %}
-if (m_isGrabbingWall)
-{
-    m_rigidbody.gravityScale = m_defaultGravityScale * m_wallGrabbingGravityMultiplier;
-    m_rigidbody.velocity = Vector2.zero;

-    if (m_jumpInput && m_jumpInputPressedThisFrame)
-    {
-        m_wallJumpTimer = m_wallJumpDuration;
-        m_rigidbody.AddForce(new Vector2(-(m_movementInput * m_jumpForce), m_jumpForce * m_wallJumpHeightMultiplier));
-        Flip();

-        m_rigidbody.gravityScale = m_defaultGravityScale;
-        m_isGrabbingWall = false;
-        m_canControl = false;
-    }
-}

-{% endhighlight %}

-This ended up being quite tricky to do and ended up with the player jumping up to the ceiling on several occasions due to bugs in the code.
-Eventually I managed to smooth everything out and while the wall jumping could do with improvement in the future the basics are in for now.

-I also added idle and run animations to the player so that it looks much better when moving for the play test.
-The player character still looks a bit odd when sliding down a wall or crouching (as the player's head slides through the ceiling) but these animations will be improved in future.

-After this we had our first group meeting/play test where I got to see Matt's AI work as well as Liam's combat work and Stan's procedural generation work.
+At the start of week two we had our first group meeting/play test where I got to see Matt's AI work as well as Liam's combat work and Stan's procedural generation work.
 We discussed next steps and decided we would need to merge all our work together soon, especially the Combat and AI.
 We also shuffled some work tasks around as some of the more complicated tasks turned out to be easier than expected such as the combat.

 We also decided that everyone would make at least one section for the procedural level generation to instantiate so that we have a range of sections to be displayed when playing the game.